logicalclocks/hops-docs/docs/user_guide/tensorflow/experiment.rst

 Execution Logs
 ########################

-**Navigate to Logs in HopsWorks**
+**Navigate to Logs in Hopsworks**
-After launching your job using experiment, you can navigate to HopsWorks to view execution logs.
+After launching your job using experiment, you can navigate to Hopsworks to view execution logs.

 .. _logs.png: ../../_images/logs.png
 .. figure:: ../../imgs/logs.png